codecraftingtools/codecraftingtools.github.io/src/workflow/workflow.rst

 Top-Down
 ========

-In a top-down workflow, the process starts with a block diagram showing showing the high-level components and the flow of data between them.
-Development proceeds by progresssively breaking down each component into smaller subcomponents and defining the data flow in more detail.
+In a top-down workflow, the process starts with defining the high-level components and generalized data flow.
+Development proceeds by progressively breaking down each component into smaller subcomponents and defining the data flow in more detail.
 The final step is actually implementing the primitive components.

 Define the Top-Level Components and Data Flow
 ---------------------------------------------

-The first step in a top-down workflow is to define the top-level components and the general data flow between them.
-Application developers can describe the application structure directly using `Smidgen <smidgen>` and `Finch <finch>`, or by creating block diagrams using the `Hildegard <hildegard>` GUI application.
+The first step in a top-down workflow is to define the top-level components and how data flows between them.
+The application structure can be described directly using `Smidgen <smidgen>` and `Finch
+<finch>`, or by creating block diagrams using the `Hildegard
+<hildegard>` GUI application.

 .. image:: hildegard.png
    :width: 60%

-Note that since we are not dealing with concrete implementations at this point in the design process, subcomponents are specified in terms of their interface (e.g. ``Thermostat.IO``) instead of their implementation (e.g. ``Thermostat.Impl``).
+Note that since we are not dealing with concrete implementations at this stage in the design process, subcomponents are specified in terms of their interface (e.g. ``Thermostat.IO``) instead of their implementation (e.g. ``Thermostat.Impl``).